Serving Peace of Mind for the Holidays with SWG’s Hospitality Insurance

 Alcohol consumption can turn a festive venue into an environment where lines are crossed, leading to sexual misconduct, property damage, or personal injury.
 But alcohol distribution is not the only liability owners have to worry about.
 Following are some of the major risks this season:

-• Commercial hosts can be held liable for altercations at their venue, for falls down the stairs, or even for injuries on the dancefloor.
+• Commercial hosts can be held liable for altercations at their venue, for falls down the stairs, or even for injuries on the dance floor.

 • Bartenders and other licensed establishments have a legal duty to ensure their patrons get home safely.
 If a vehicle accident is linked to patron intoxication, then the commercial host could be held liable.

-• Bars, pubs, and taverns can be held liable for over-serving alcohol if the establishment is alleged to have caused or contributed to an event where someone was injured.
+• Bars, pubs, and taverns can be held liable for overserving alcohol if the establishment is alleged to have caused or contributed to an event where someone was injured.

-• As the season gets busier, a lot can go wrong both on the floor and in the kitchen – from fires, power outages, and equipment breakdown, to customers getting sick, burned, or allergic reactions from the food they’re served.
+• As the season gets busier, a lot can go wrong both on the floor and in the kitchen – from fires, power outages, and equipment breakdown to customers getting sick, burned, or allergic reactions from the food they’re served.

 • Venues with valet parking are at risk if a patron’s vehicle is damaged or wrecked by a valet worker.

-SWGHOST Offers the Broad Coverage to Protect All Kinds of Venues
+HOST Offers the Broad Coverage to Protect All Kinds of Venues

-Extensions of Coverage include:
+Extensions of Coverage include

 • Personal Property of Officers and Employees